 Our 2025 targets

-25% women in senior executive positions worldwide
+25%share of women in Executive positions worldwide

 What we aim for